The Rights Advocacy Project Program

 The RAP Program is an intensive training and skills building program.

-We expect program advocates to commit to the program from late April 2022, until approximately September 2023.
+We expect program advocates to commit to the program from late April 2025, until approximately September 2026.
 We expect that program advocates will spend on average at least 5 hours per week on their project.

 All workshops and webinars are compulsory.

-The key dates for the 2022-2023 program are listed below.
 There are three full-day workshops throughout the program and two evening webinars.
 This training is compulsory.
 Before you apply, please make sure you can attend all workshops and evening webinars.
 We cannot accept applications where an applicant is unable to attend all compulsory training.

 Currently, full day training workshops will be held in person in the Melbourne CBD, and weekday webinar sessions will be held online in the evenings outside of work hours.
 There is flexibility for the workshops to be transitioned online as needed because of COVID-19.
 The RAP Steering Committee will be responsive to the current situation.